-Generally, the property tax cycle is a two-year cycle.
-During the first year of the tax cycle, the property is assessed reflecting the property value as of Jan.
+Generally, the property tax cycle is a 2-year cycle.
+During the first year of the tax cycle, the property is assessed, reflecting the property value as of Jan.
 1 of that year.
 During the second year, the actual tax bills for the prior assessment year are calculated and payments are collected from property owners (e.g., the tax for the 2014 assessment is paid in 2015).

-Most property in Illinois is assessed at 33.33 percent of its market value, except for farmland.
+Most property in Illinois is assessed at 33.33% of its market value, except for farmland.
 Farmland is not assessed on its market value, but on its ability to produce income.
 Contact the tax assessor's office for exemptions and tax rates.

 There are several homestead exemptions available for Illinois homeowners, including the following: